Calais to Arles

 We were a bit slow away in to the town of Arles, arriving there by bus about 11:00, €1 each for about a 2-mile trip.

-The reason we were there was to take a look at the town's Roman ruins, so off we went, cameras in hand.
+The reason we were there was to take a look at the town's Roman ruins.
 The historical area is fairly compact and walkable.
 First we came across the Roman Theatre, once a fortress, many of its stones since removed for other buildings, which had 2,000 tiered seats arranged in a hemisphere.
 The two remaining columns are called the "two widows".
 These days it stages the Arles Festival, as well as being a nice little earner in entry fees from tourists.

 Next it was off to the Amphitheatre, one of the best-preserved monuments in Roman Provence.
 In our opinion nothing like as impressive as the one we visited in Pula, Croatia, but this is France, so we shouldn't really compare them.
 Looking through the gaps in the building we could see that there was lots of steelwork for temporary seating built around the inside.
-There are 21,000 of them and they hold bullfights in there during the summer months, and so we certainly wouldn't go in and give that kind of behaviour our support.
+There are 21,000 of them and they hold bullfights in there during the summer months, and so we certainly wouldn't go in and give that kind of event our support.
 I'm sure I also saw a large poster near the entrance advertising a concert with Susan Boyle wearing a sequined straightjacket.